DaradiciLevente/ESP32-8048S070c-ESPHOME-HOME-ASSISTANT-DASHBOARD/README.md

 ### ☁️ Weather condition
 - `weather.forecast_home`

-🔹 Important note for all users
+## 🔹 Important note for all users!

 This project includes example entity IDs from my own Home Assistant setup.

 Every user must replace these entity IDs with the ones from their own Home Assistant server.

 To find your entity IDs: